 Our Health Care Support Worker runs phlebotomy sessions (blood taking) 5 days a week.
 Blood samples can be taken any time before 4pm as these are collected by the lab around 4:15pm.

 Family Planning Clinic

 Our Practice Nurse, Diane administers the Implanon which is a long-acting contraceptive method.
 This form of contraception should be discussed with the GP or Practice Nurse prior to booking in.
 Our Practice Nurses also do appointments for the contraceptive injection and contraceptive pill checks.
-If you are having difficulty getting an appointment at a time to suit you then we can arrange the pill check appointment with the GP.

 Cervical smear tests are available at the practice and are carried out by one of our Practice Nurses or GP depending on the patient’s choice.
 Women aged 25 to 49 receive invitations every 3 years.
 Women aged 50 to 64 receive invitations every 5 years.